• Skip to content

 Serotonin is a neurotransmitter that regulates sleep, mood and emotions.
 Lack of serotonin has been linked to a range of conditions including anxiety and OCD.

-SSRIs can be used to help regulate serotonin.
+SSRIs can be used to regulate serotonin.
 Changing the balance of serotonin seems to help brain cells send and receive chemical messages.

 SSRIs are an effective treatment for anxiety, which is common among autistic people.